 Mail merge is a powerful productivity tool.
 It takes planning, and a certain amount of work up front (which gets easier the more you do it), but it is obviously quicker than writing individual letters to the parents of a class of 20 to 30 students.
 The more students you have in a class, the greater the productivity gain-though this is no argument for large class sizes!
 The personalization made possible by Mail Merge also means you can have a stronger impact.
 And don't forget that you can have your students help you plan and produce form letters, even when the contents may eventually contain privileged information.
 The tough part of the Mail Merge task is assembling the data.
 Your students will be happy to enter relevant data into the database.
 This data might include parent's names and addresses, for example, plus their own first and last names and any other useful info such as hobbies, and so forth.
 Running off the letters then takes little effort on your part.

-When confidentiality is important, you can run off the letters when the students are not around.
-However, as a rule it is to everyone's advantage when you can involve students in such tasks.
+When confidentiality is important, run off the letters when the students are not around.
+However, as a rule it is to everyone's advantage when you involve students in such tasks.
 It develops their sense of responsibility and increases their awareness that they are part of the process of education-not just victims of it!
 7.5 PREPARING MAILING LABELS Mailing labels are those address stickers that you often find on mass-mailed items you receive in the mail.
 Producing them is simple enough, especially if you have completed all the tutorials up to this point.
 Deciding on the data for the mailing label Word Merge documents, such as mailing labels, are always linked to a database.
 For this exercise, you will use the Address List database you created for the Field Trip Notice form letter.
-But first you need to open a new blank document.
-Got to Office button > New > Blank Document and Save As... the new document (in the Office 2007 Work Files > Work Files > Merge Documents folder) with the name Mailing Labels Setting up the mailing labels You'll need the Mail Merge Task Pane to help you build your mailing labels.

-In the Mailings Ribbon > Start Mail Merge Group menu select the Step by Step Mail Merge Wizard... to bring up the Mail Merge Task Pane Step 1: Select the document type In the Mail Merge Task Pane click on the radio button next to Labels Step 2: Select starting document At the bottom of the Mail Merge Task Pane click on Next: Starting Document The default setting in the Task Pane is Change document layout (Fig. 7.16), which is fine for our purposes since we want to set up the layout for the new mailing labels in the new document you just opened.
+But first you need to open a new blank Word document.
+Go to File > New > Blank Document and select Save As Navigate to your USB drive > Work Files for Office 2013 > Data Files > Miscellaneous Files > Merge Documents folder and save the new document with the name Mailing Labels To avoid the default double spacing of Office Word 2013, in the Home Ribbon > Styles Group, click on the No Spacing icon Now you are ready to get to work.
+You'll need the Mail Merge Task Pane to help you build your mailing labels.
+In the Mailings Ribbon > Start Mail Merge Group > Start Mail Merge menu select the Step by Step Mail Merge Wizard... to bring up the Mail Merge Task Pane (on the right hand side of the window) Step 1: Select the document type In the Mail Merge Task Pane click on the radio button next to Labels Step 2: Select the starting document At the bottom of the Mail Merge Task Pane click on Next: Starting Document The default setting in the Task Pane is Change document layout (Fig. 7.18), which is fine for our purposes since we want to set up the layout for the new mailing labels in the blank document you just opened.
+Check that the radio button next to Change document layout is selected

-Fig. 7.16 Task Pane for selecting a starting document In the Mail Merge Task Pane click on Label options...
-(Fig. 7.16) You are now asked to choose which style of mailing label you want (Fig. 7.17).
+Fig. 7.18 Task Pane for selecting a starting document Still on Step 2, you are given the option of starting from a ready to use mail merge template.
+This is a good idea, so...
+In the Mail Merge Task Pane click on Label options...
+(Fig. 7.18 above) You are now asked to choose which style of mailing label you want (Fig. 7.19).